 Step 3: Deposit Funds

-The minimum is $200 and you can choose from the following payment options:
+The minimum deposit varies on the broker you choose and you can usually pick from the following payment options:

 - Debit cards

 - Credit cards